 - We are coming out with an ultra lightweight travel blazer and travel jeans at the end of the summer.
 We recently wrote a blog post and closed a survey on what our customers want in a pair of jeans, and received almost 1,400 responses.
 Wow!
 Then, more products for holiday, and an expanded collection for next year.

 - You may have noticed the rise of wardrobe kits, stylist based outfitting, and subscription services.
 This summer, we’ll be launching the Bluff Kit, which will be an opportunity for our customers to put together a wardrobe.
 We’ll show you, for example, how a certain belt, shirt, pant, and blazer make a smash hit, and offer the combination at a discount when purchased together.
 The key is still giving our customers flexibility (yes, you can choose the color of our products) within boundaries (the same accessory ties it all together).
 We’ve learned that our guys want guidance, and I know that every time a stylist chooses a shirt and tie combination for me, I’m like “damn, how did they do that??”

 - OK, so this is a big one… From the beginning, we’ve had requests to make pants and, more recently, blazers for women.
 We know the same problems guys face with their apparel extends to women (they work, travel, play, and want to look good).
 And when I look at travel clothes for women available today, they are very plain and not well designed.
 Women want pockets too!
-So we’re excited to begin working on a women’s line for release in Spring 2019.
+So we’re excited to begin working on a women’s line for release in Fall 2019.
 If you have input, let me know and join our dedicated list.
 We’re all ears.